Las Catalinas Beach Town Receives Prestigious CNU Charter Award

 The award was received by the Beach Town design team, which included developer Charles Brewer, architect Bill Tunnell, architect Douglas Duany, Senior Town Architect Sarah Bega, and the project’s in-house design staff.
 The first completed neighborhood at Las Catalinas is Beach Town, a picturesque collection of homes, plazas, a small hotel, restaurants, and shops.
 When completed, Las Catalinas will comprise a tight-knit, architecturally rich series of beach and hill neighborhoods that hug the contours of the land and preserve the area’s spectacular ocean and mountain views.

-Residents and visitors will enjoy both large and small private homes, hiking and bicycle trails, shops, restaurants, beach clubs, small hotels and inns, splashing fountains, parks and recreational facilities, all interwoven with nature.
-There are no high-rise buildings in Las Catalinas, and the entire development is environmentally friendly in terms of energy and resource efficiency, water usage, water treatment, storm water control, and enhancement of wildlife habitats.
-Over 80 percent of the total acreage will remain in a natural state, further strengthening the ecological principles on which Las Catalinas was designed.
+Residents and visitors will enjoy both large and small private homes, hiking and bicycle trails, shops, restaurants, beach clubs, small hotels and inns, splashing fountains, parks, and recreational facilities, all interwoven with nature.
+The development is environmentally friendly in terms of energy and resource efficiency, water usage, water treatment, storm water control, and enhancement of wildlife habitats.
+Over 80% of the total acreage will remain in a natural state, further strengthening the ecological principles on which Las Catalinas was designed.